CircuitVerse/infra/runbooks/docs/monit/README.md

 - Caddy Webserver
 - Procodile

-Configuration files for each service is present in the [conf-enabled](./conf-enabled) folder.
+Configuration files for  present in the [conf-enabled](./conf-enabled) folder.

 2. After placing all the monit configuration files and editing the monitrc file, restart monit daemon.

 ```bash
 sudo monit reload